felip3costa/maximo/README.md

-# maximo README
+# README

-Some python snippets for IBM's Maximo application.
+- Some python snippets for IBM's Maximo application.

 ## Release Notes
-- Users appreciate release notes as you update your extension.
+- Basic codes to help in the development of automation scripts for IBM's Maximo application

-### 1.0.0
+### 0.0.2
 - Initial release

-**Enjoy!**
+**Enjoy**